Mental health professionals: Many factors in school violence, a modern 'American' cultural problem

 In licensed psychologist Mary Berge’s opinion, school attacks take place for several reasons.

-Berge has a practice on Goucher Street in Johnstown where she counsels pre-adolescents and adolescents and has "extensively worked with youth who have had significant emotional and behavioral problems."
+Berge has a practice in Johnstown where she counsels pre-adolescents and adolescents and has “extensively worked with youth who have had significant emotional and behavioral problems.”

-There is evidence of individuals being predisposed to certain actions while others are affected by outside influence, she said.
+There is evidence of some individuals being predisposed to certain actions, while others are affected by outside influences, she said.

-What is known is that some mental health conditions, such as anxiety and depression, are often linked to hereditary factors, Berge said.

-Watt doesn't think such situations are solely a psychological problem, and he said that knowing "what is mentally 'wrong' with a school shooter in most cases provides information bereft of usefulness."
+Watt doesn’t think that such situations are solely psychological problems, and he said that knowing “what is mentally ‘wrong’ with a school shooter in most cases provides information bereft of usefulness.”

 Watt said: “Two (consistent) facts about school shootings are that they are relatively contemporary – mostly occurring within the past 25 years – and almost exclusively American.
 School shootings outside of the United States or occurring prior to 1996 are almost unheard of.
 Of course, neither of these facts are psychological, but instead they are demographic.

-"Other profiles of school shooters are that the majority are white, ages 15-25 years, and have an ease of access to weapons," he continued.
-"Again, the profile seems more demographic than psychological.
+“Other profiles of school shooters are that the majority are white, ages 15 to 25 years and have an ease of access to weapons,” he continued.
+“Again, the profile seems more demographic than psychological.
 We also know that some school shooters have been mistreated by their classmates and some have a propensity toward violence – however, these variables are less predictive than the demographic information stated previously.
-What is difficult to accept for many is that most school shooters do not fit the classic psychopath mold."
+What is difficult to accept for many is that most school shooters do not fit the classic psychopath mold.”

 To fix these issues, the root problem has to be addressed, he said.